 On a chapter of Sociopolitical challenges of Integral medicine, she writes the importance of home, family and childhood.
 There must be role models (parents) for children paying attention to diet, nutrition, environment and daily health-creating practices.
 Khanna also notices that the majority of primary care physicians are organized and equipped to provide only conventional medicine.
 Luckily, recently some hospitals and comprehensive health clinics have begun to offer also complementary therapies such as acupuncture, chiropractic, biofeedback and relaxation techniques, which then again are selected by the referrant, in this case the primary care physician.
 The future medical students, in my opinion, should be educated exhaustively of overall health – “what creates it, what destroys it, and what protects it” (Khanna, p.508).
 This should include environmental health and the importance of ecosystems on collective health.

-“Social healing is an emerging field that seeks to deal with wounds created by conflict, collective trauma, and large-scale oppression.
+The recent posts on the Askyourguide blog have inspired me to find a favorite a passage of mine to share it, “Social healing is an emerging field that seeks to deal with wounds created by conflict, collective trauma, and large-scale oppression.
 It seeks to identify areas of collective experience, which remain unsolved, neglected, and repressed within the psyche of groups and even nations” (O’Dea, James, 2005, p.
 569).
 O’Dea interestingly discusses of social healing, which is only lately beginning to be recognized among the field of medicine too.
 What makes it really interesting is that it certainly is an attempt to focus on Kosmic Karma and inheritance by enviting us to “…dialogue with history – and history in the making – not simply experience it as a series of externalized events or enactments that are beyond our reach “(O’Dea, p.569).

 Social healing as a form of an effective curative means must really get inside the roots of oppression, such as race, ethnicity, gender, sexual orientation and disability.
 It must feel its emotional texture and psychological structure; it requires us “to go more deeply into what it means to be human” (p.570).
 At the moment there is an ongoing shift and transformation in collective consciousness which is racing up its head as conflicts, revolutions, natural catastrophes (possibly Earth’s reactions to human “unconsciousness”) and as well the unifying emotional resonance between people, the new wave of universal love and care.
 O’Dea recognizes also Mahatma Gandhi and Martin Luther King as the stimulation of a movement toward a healing paradigm in the social domain during the last century.